Huang-Jim/Multi-label-Senteces-tagging/README.md

 + Bidirectional GRU implemented with Keras
 ### More trials
 + Basic features plus the features of previous/following sentences
++ Number of sentences in an abstract
++ Number of words in sentences
++ Number of Captal terms in sentences
 + Cosine similarity between each sentence and the title

 ## Overall steps (detailed steps)